Synonym(s): Capriola dactylon, Panicum dactylon

 Highly variable sod-forming perennial with extensive creeping rhizomes and stolons, to 0.4 m tall.
 Bermudagrass is commonly grown as durable turf or forage in tropical to warm temperate regions nearly worldwide.
 Numerous hybrids and cultivars have been developed, including some that tolerate cooler conditions.
 Because of its vigorous creeping habit, bermudagrass is a noxious weed in many situations where warm season moisture is ample.
 Contact with plants can cause dermatitis in sensitive individuals, and the pollen is a common allergen.
 Mature bermudagrass pastures have occasionally been implicated in livestock photosensitization or neurological syndromes, especially in late fall or early winter.
 Toxic symptoms may be due to molds or fungi sometimes associated with bermudagrass.
 Bermudagrass utilizes the C4 photosynthetic pathway.

-Native Lookalikes: Currently no information available, or there are no native species that could be confused with Bermudagrass.
+Native Lookalikes: Currently no information available here yet, or there are no native Texas species that could be confused with Bermudagrass.

 Biology & Spread: Reproduces vegetatively from creeping rhizomes and stolons and by seed.
 Rhizome and stolon fragments disperse with landscaping and agricultural activities, and soil movement.
 Re-growth from fragments is greatest from soil depths to 5 cm (2 in).
 Seeds disperse with water, soil movement, agricultural and landscape machinery, as a commercial seed impurity, in livestock feeds and bedding, and with other human activities.
 Seeds germinate spring through fall when temperature and moisture conditions are favorable.
 Some seeds survive up to ~ 3-4 years under field conditions.
 Hybrids and other Cynodon species seldom produce viable seed.